 BK, the cat, who is in the late stages of kidney failure, lay very still on the floor looking like her life might end at any minute.
 We turned a battery-powered fan on her, but it blew warm/hot air.

 After a while, it became clear that the engine was not going to cool off enough to start, and we called a tow truck.
+When it was certain he was coming, Cindy went on her way.

 A wrecker operated by one Billy Murphy arrived at 4:00.
 We climbed up into the cab of the Kenworth, and he drove Ann, BK, me, and the old van back to Austin.
 BK revived nicely riding on Ann’s lap in front of an air conditioning vent.
 We talked amiably for the two-hour drive, even though Billy was tired.
 He works 24/7, and he’d been answering distress calls since before daylight.
 At the VW garage, which was closed by then, he wouldn’t leave us till someone came to take us home, which was another thirty minutes down the road.